 As summer fades and early autumn arrives, sunflowers are at their prime, and there’s no better way to usher in the changing seasons than by creating a wild, textural arrangement filled with the best the garden has to offer.

-I’ve grown dozens of branching sunflowers over the years, and none has topped ‘Panache’ (above left).
+I’ve grown dozens of branching sunflowers over the years, and none has topped ‘Starburst Panache’ (pictured above, right).
 Its ultra-fluffy, shaggy petals and dark green-brown centers make for a fantastic floral display.
-These blooms are the epitome of late summer-early autumn and look incredible displayed en masse or mixed with black-eyed Susans and ornamental grasses.
+These blooms are the epitome of late summer/early autumn and look incredible displayed en masse or mixed with black-eyed Susans and ornamental grasses.

-‘ProCut Red’ (picture above, left) is a stunning new dark addition.
-Flowers are a deep, rich rusty-red, one of the best dark colors on the market.
-Dark chocolatey centers gradually give way to ruby-ringed petals that fade to a lighter tip.
+‘ProCut Red’ (pictured above, left) is a stunning new dark addition.
+Flowers are a deep, rich rusty red, one of the best dark colors on the market.
+Dark chocolaty centers gradually give way to ruby-ringed petals that fade to a lighter tip.
 This reliable single-stemmed variety is pollenless and bred for commercial cut flower production.

-I would love to hear your experience with sunflowers.
+I would love to hear about your experience with sunflowers.
 Do you grow them or plan to add them to your garden this coming season?
 If so, what are your favorite varieties?

-Please note: If you submit a comment and it doesn’t show up right away, sit tight; we have a spam filter that requires we approve most comments before they are published.
+Please note: If your comment doesn’t show up right away, sit tight; we have a spam filter that requires us to approve comments before they are published.